adjourn02/chess-strategy-advisor/README.md

 # Chess Strategy Advisor

 A web based tool to help a player prepare for an upcoming tournament on Chess.com.
 It analyzes opponents in the tournament as a group, looking for common patterns of weaknesses to exploit and strengths to avoid.
-Specifically, it looks at the opening moves, how opponents perform in long versus short games and how well they play special moves (Castle and En Passant).
+Specifically, it looks into opening moves, how opponents perform in long versus short games, and how well they play special moves (Castling and En Passant).

 # Poster Presentation
 link: https://youtu.be/BifRWbYc8EU